igoldshm/MonetGAN-model/README.md

 ## Results
 ### Loss function tunning
 ### Identity loss weight (lambda)
 In our project, we experimented with different identity loss lambda values to find the optimal setting for the best visual results.
-We observed that increasing the lambda value caused the generated samples to resemble the original images from domain A more closely, while decreasing it produced outputs that were more stylized and resembled Monet paintings.
-This behavior aligned with the general assumption about the role of the identity loss function — to prevent over-stylizing an input image if it is already in the correct target domain.
+We observed that increasing the lambda value caused the generated samples to resemble the original images from domain A more closely, while decreasing it produced outputs that were more stylized and resembled Monet paintings (domain B).
+This behavior aligned with the general assumption about the role of the identity loss function, to prevent over-stylizing an input image if it is already in the correct target domain.

 ### **Results Preview**
 | Identity lambda = 0.5 | Identity lambda = 1.5 |